Analysing English structure in order to get to a foreign language

 I received this question today from one of the followers of Huliganov’s Russian course and whilst I don’t normally do one to one, I thought it was worth giving a considered reply, as it is a question which actually, until people understand their first language – especially if their first language is an uninflected or less inflected language like English – will inhibit their ability to get their head around structures in a foreign language.
 Which makes it a vital question no doubt for many people who are having difficulty taking off in their fiorst foreign language.

 We start off tending to think that structures in a foreign language will mirror those in our own.
-When we were kids, my little brother once asked whether “orry” was French for “good” because he hear that “au revoir” was “goodbye” and he naturally tried to map these three French syllables onto the two in English and he wanted to make sure he was getting the split right.
-For learners onto their third and fourth languages, they’re already expecting that the words for farewell may well have something to do with “until we see each other”, and so this sort of thing tends to be a bugbear for learners of their first foreign language, and much less once you get on to further foreign languages with your native preconceptions about what the differences are really like between langues already in tatters.
+When we were kids, my little brother once asked whether “orry” was French for “good” because he heard that “au revoir” was “goodbye” and he naturally tried to map these three French syllables onto the two in English and wanted to make sure he was getting the split right.
+For learners onto their third and fourth languages, they’re already expecting that the words for farewell may well have something to do with “until we see each other”, and so this sort of thing tends to be a bugbear for learners of their first foreign language, and much less once you get on to further foreign languages with your native preconceptions about what the differences are really like between languages already long superseded.

 So this meandering brings us back to the point that languages construct things very differently.
 As a six year old boy, it was natural of my brother to think that languages would be similar to each other, but anyone who thinks that languages are similar to each other are in for a big surprise…